 It's unlikely you'll receive treatment on the NHS for cosmetic reasons – you'll have to pay for cosmetic treatment privately.

-If you do feel you require treatment, it might help if you print out treatment options for varicose veins to discuss with your GP.
+If you do feel you require treatment, it might help if you print out treatment options for varicose veins to discuss with the GP.

 Preventing varicose veins

-There's little evidence to suggest you can stop varicose veins getting worse or completely prevent new ones developing.
+There's little evidence to suggest you can stop varicose veins getting worse or completely stop new ones developing.

 But there are ways to ease symptoms of existing varicose veins, such as:

 - avoiding standing or sitting still for long periods and trying to move around every 30 minutes